 What is CrossFit?

 CrossFit is: physical preparedness for the demands of the world, throughout the lifespan.
-We believe time spent in the gym should translate to greater ease in day to day life and that our work should generate measurable results.
+We believe time spent in the gym should generate measurable results and translate to greater ease in real life.

 What is the method?

-The techniques that we practice are selected on the basis of real world results – fitness that will make our daily lives easier.
-The premise is that the world outside the gym is not full of treadmills and cable machines but instead, is full of unpredictable tasks that require physical and mental flexibility.
+The techniques that we practice are selected on the basis function – fitness that will make our daily lives easier.
+The premise is that the world outside the gym is not full of treadmills and cable machines but instead, is full of unpredictable tasks that require both physical and mental flexibility.
 To prepare for the unpredictable, we strive to first develop and then maintain a base of technique.
-After this base is established, we strive to push at the margins of our abilities, continuing to develop what we are already good at and striving to gain the skills we lack.
+After this base is established, we strive to push at the margins of our abilities, continuing to improve what we are already good at and striving to gain the skills we lack.

 The CrossFit main site is an amazing resource for understanding CrossFit methodology.
 They have tons of example workouts and exercise demos available – all for free.

 What if I’m training for a specific sport?

 Keep at it.
-We think CrossFit is good for the sport specific athlete as well as the average Joe and Jane.
+We think CrossFit is good for the sport specific athlete as well as the average human.
 Further more, we believe gains in one field are not mutually exclusive to any other field, but are in fact complimentary.

 It is true that if you want to be a great baseball player, you need to play lots of baseball and train specific baseball related skills.
 Even so, there are few, if any, major league sporting coaches that do not make their athletes cross train.
 The results are too telling, especially in the professional arena where this “extra” training translates directly into wins.